 CONFLICTS OF INTEREST

-A conflict of interest is a conflict between the private interests of a NASB director, officer or employee and their official responsibilities as a person of trust.
+A conflict of interest is a conflict between the private interests of a NASB staff member and their official responsibilities as a person of trust.
 NASB’s reputation is a valuable asset and is directly affected by the conduct of its employees and directors.
-For this reason, employees and directors must not use their position of trust for private gain, to advance personal interests, or to obtain favors or benefits for themselves, members of their families, or any other individuals, corporations or business entities.
+Accordingly, employees and directors must not use their position of trust for private gain, to advance personal interests, or to obtain favors or benefits for themselves, members of their families, or any other individuals, corporations or business entities.

 This Code of Ethics will ensure that each employee represents NASB in an exemplary fashion.
-Officers, directors and employees are obligated to act in the best interest of the Bank and its stockholders, without regard to the employee's personal or financial interest or activities.
-Employees and directors are expected to recognize and avoid those situations where personal or financial interest or relationships might influence or appear to influence their judgment on matters affecting the Bank.
+Staff members are obligated to act in the best interest of the Bank and its stockholders, without regard to the employee's personal or financial interest or activities.
+Staff members are responsible for recognizing and avoiding those situations where personal or financial interest or relationships might influence or appear to influence their judgment on matters affecting the Bank.

-Employees should manage their affairs to avoid even the appearance of conflict of interest.
-If an employee has any doubt about a certain situation, he/she should immediately contact his/her supervisor or the Chief Human Resources Officer for guidance.
+If a staff member has any doubt about a certain situation, he/she should immediately contact his/her supervisor or the Chief Human Resources Officer for guidance.

 It should be noted that either positive or negative information may be considered “material non-public information.”
-An employee in possession of such material non-public information shall not pass that information on to others, and shall not purchase or sell a security or recommend a security transaction of the employee’s own account, the account of a family member, the account of NASB, any customer of NASB or any other person.
-After the information has been publicly disclosed through appropriate channels, an employee should allow a reasonable time to elapse (at least three business days) before trading in the security, to allow for public dissemination and evaluation of the information.
+A staff member in possession of such material non-public information shall not pass that information on to others and shall not purchase or sell a security or recommend a security transaction of the employee’s own account, the account of a family member, the account of NASB, any customer of NASB or any other person.
+After the information has been publicly disclosed through appropriate channels, a reasonable time should lapse (at least three business days) before trading in the security, to allow for public dissemination and evaluation of the information.
 The use or disclosure of such information can result in civil or criminal penalties under federal securities laws, both for the individual concerned and for NASB.
-Specifically, directors, officers and employees are governed by the Insider Trading Policy of NASB Financial, Inc.
+Specifically, staff members are governed by the Insider Trading Policy of NASB Financial, Inc.